 On page 187, there are children living in Progenyless Folk Country with "no bones."
 There is a person living on Mount Steamfather who has "both male and female sexual organs."

-Aristophanes, another Greek writer but from the 5th century BC, was a prankster of the Sacred Mysteries.
-In his play Acharnians, he lampooned the character Pseudartabas (who represents a Persian government official) in Verses 90-110 by mocking him as the "Great King's Eye."
+Aristophanes, a Greek comedian from the 5th century BC, lampooned the character Pseudartabas (who represents a Persian government official) in Verses 90-110 of the Acharnians by mocking him as the "Great King's Eye."
 When requested to speak, Pseudartabas can only reply incoherently, "Iyartaman exarxas apisona satra."
 In English, he continues, "You not will get goldo, you wide-arse Yawonian."
-The old farmer Dikaiopolis hilariously replies, "Good grief, that's clear enough!"
+The old farmer Dikaiopolis hilariously responds, "Good grief, that's clear enough!"
 Aristophanes must have enjoyed his laugh; he had just compared a contemporary man of his period with an unintelligible Cyclops from the historical past: the Hyperborean and Lemurian ages.

-During their time of transformation, these three Root-Races went to war with one another, as H.P.
-Blavatsky outlined in The Secret Doctrine 2:63.
+These three Root-Races go to war with one another in The Secret Doctrine 2:63.
 The "LHAS (Spirits)" of the "HIGH" coming from "BELOW" slew "THE FORMS, WHICH WERE TWO-AND FOUR-FACED.
 THEY FOUGHT THE GOAT-MEN, AND THE DOG-HEADED MEN, AND THE MEN WITH FISHES' BODIES."
-These "Lhas" are the Lemurian leaders of the early Third Root-Race, or the "Sweat-born," who waged war on the Hyperborean humanities, per The Secret Doctrine 2:67.
-They were both on the "White Island" in the vicinity of Greenland west of Norway and Ireland and therefore referred to as "Romaka-pura in the West" by the Atlantean Asuramaya.
+These "Lhas" are the Lemurian leaders of the early Third Root-Race, or the "Sweat-born," who wage war on the Hyperborean humanities, per The Secret Doctrine 2:67.
+They are both on the "White Island" in the vicinity of Greenland near Norway and Ireland.
+They are referred to as "Romaka-pura in the West" by the Atlantean Asuramaya.
 It does not mater whether Romaka-pura indicates hair-pores or the city of Rome.
 Both translations are correct.
-The original people of the White Island (millions and millions of years ago) were born from hair-pores and their descendants on the final island of Poseidonis belonging to the remnants of this extended land mass from the North Pole into the northern Atlantic Ocean fled to Rome (on another extended land mass) and the Mediterranean Sea some "11,000 or 12,000 years ago" as a result of the most recent major geological cataclysm, per G. de Purucker's Studies on page 24.
-The Lemurians are born on high as an up-and-coming Root-Race but come from below because they travelled northwards into the regions of the Hyperborean peoples to conquer them.
-The successive Root-Race takes over the lands held by the previous Root-Race.
+The original people of the White Island (millions and millions of years ago) are born from hair-pores.
+Their descendants on the final island of Poseidonis belonging to the remnants of this extended land mass from the North Pole into the northern Atlantic Ocean fled to Rome (on another extended land mass) and the Mediterranean Sea some "11,000 or 12,000 years ago" as a result of the most recent major geological cataclysm, per G. de Purucker's Studies on page 24.
+The Lemurians are born on high as an up-and-coming Root-Race but come from below because they travelled northwards into the regions of the Hyperborean peoples to conquer.
 Looking at this specific geographical region, the new Lemurian civilization stretched from the North Pole southwards out of the Arctic Circle across from Norway and Ireland into the Atlantic Ocean and at some lower latitude veered off westwards into the Pacific Ocean and eastwards into the Indian Ocean.